Global Optimization with Parametric Function Approximation: Preliminaries

+We also assume $c \leq 0.5$ for convenience.
+This is without loss of generality because if the condition holds for $c>0.5$, then the condition for $c\leq 0.5$ is automatically satisfied. \end{assumption}

+This assumption has three main components: (global) growth condition, local strong convexity, and local self-concordance.

+The global growth condition says that $f_w$ with parameters far away from $w^*$ cannot approximate $f$ well over the distribution $\cU$.
+The local strong convexity assumption requires the local neighborhood near $w^*$ to have quadratic growth.

-\begin{remark} This assumption is only made w.r.t. uniform distribution $\cU$ in Phase I and we no longer need it in Phase II.
-It does not require convexity except in a local neighborhood near the global optimal $w^*$.
-It also does not limit the number of spurious local minima, as the global $\gamma$ growth condition only gives a mild lower bound as we move away from $w^*$.
+These two conditions are strictly weaker than global strong convexity because it does not require convexity except in a local neighborhood near the global optimal $w^*$, i.e., $\{w|\|w - w^*\|_2 \leq (\tau/\mu)^\frac{1}{2-\gamma}\}$ and it does not limit the number of spurious local minima, as the global $\gamma$-growth condition only gives a mild lower bound as $w$ moves away from $w^*$.
 See Figure \ref{fig:loss} for an example.
 Our results work even if $\gamma$ is a small constant $<1$.

-Local self-concordance is needed for technical reasons, but again it is only required near $w^*$.
-See Example 4 of \citet{zhang2017improved} for some self-concordant function examples. \end{remark}
+Self-concordance originates from a clean analysis of Newton's method \citep{nesterov1994interior}.
+See Example 4 of \citet{zhang2017improved} for a list of examples satisfying self-concordance.
+A localized version of self-concordance is needed in our problem for technical reasons, but again it is only required within a small ball of radius $c$ near $w^*$ for the expected loss under $\cU$.
+Our results work even if $c$ vanishes at $O(T^{-1/4})$.

-As a cautionary note, the condition above is on the expected loss function as a function of $w$, rather than the $f_{w^*}(x)$ function itself.
+To avoid any confusion, the three assumptions we made above are only about the expected loss function w.r.t. uniform distribution $\cU$ as a function of $w$, rather than objective function $f_{w^*}(x)$.
 The problem to be optimized can still be arbitrarily complex in terms of $\cX$, e.g., high-dimensional and non-continuous functions.
-As an example, in Gaussian process based Bayesian optimization approaches, $f_{w^*}(x)$ belongs to a reproducing kernel Hilbert space, but its loss function is globally convex in its ``infinite dimensional'' parameter $w$.
+As an example, in Gaussian process-based Bayesian optimization approaches, $f_{w^*}(x)$ belongs to a reproducing kernel Hilbert space, but its loss function is globally convex in its ``infinite dimensional'' parameter $w$.
+Also, we no longer need this assumption in Phase II.